European Court of Human Rights

-However, complaints submitted to the Court must concern violations of the Convention allegedly committed by a State Party to the Convention and that directly and significantly affected the applicant.
-As of March 2014, 47 States have ratified the Convention.
+However, complaints submitted to the Court must concern violations of the Convention allegedly committed by a State party to the Convention and that directly and significantly affected the applicant.
+As of April 2018, 47 States have ratified the Convention.
 Some of these States have also ratified one or more of the Additional Protocols to the Convention, which protect additional rights.

 In order to resolve many cases simultaneously, the ECtHR is organized into five sections, or administrative entities, which each have a judicial chamber.
 Each section has a President, Vice President, and a number of judges.
 The Court’s 47 judges are selected by the Parliamentary Assembly of the Council of Europe from a list of applicants proposed by the Member States.

 Within the Court, the judges work in four different kinds of groups, or “judicial formations.”
 Applications received by the Court will be allocated to one of these formations: